RyanDaDeng/vue-test-sr/README.md

 ### Unit Test

-- Using `Vue Test Utils` as unit testing tool
+- Using official `Vue Test Utils` as unit testing tool. ref:https://vue-test-utils.vuejs.org/
 - The project only contains one simple test that test if vuex mutations can update value.

 1. run the following bash command